maxin-cn/Cinemo/README.md

 bash pipelines/animation.sh
 ```

-Related models will be downloaded automatically and following results can be obtained,
+Related model weights will be downloaded automatically and following results can be obtained,

 <table style="width:100%; text-align:center;">
 <tr>